crossplane/crossplane/.github/PULL_REQUEST_TEMPLATE.md

 ### How has this code been tested?
 <!--
-Before reviewers can be confident in the correctness of a pull request, it needs to be tested.
-In this section, briefly describe the testing that has already done or which is planned.
-The testing should be enough to help people feel comfortable in the pull request's correctness.
+Before reviewers can be confident in the correctness of a pull request, it needs to tested and shown to be correct.
+In this section, briefly describe the testing that has already been done or which is planned.
 -->

 ### Checklist